AllenInstitute/cell_type_mapper/docs/algorithms/hierarchical_mapping.md

 To map an unlabeled cell to the taxonomy, the algorithm starts with the root node as the "designated parent" and

-1. Take a random subset of 50% of the marker genes for the designated parent node.
+1. Take a random subset of (default is 50%) of the marker genes for the designated parent node.
 2. Correlate the cell's gene expression profile (`log2(CPM+1)` normalization) with the average gene expression profile of